Personalizing Consumer Experiences Everywhere with Adobe Target

-So few people realize that Adobe Target lets you optimize and personalize everywhere customers interact with your brand — your traditional web and mobile touchpoints, but also smart cars, VR/AR applications, soft drink machines, digital assistants, kiosks, gaming consoles, point-of-sale (POS) devices, and so on.
+So few people realize that Adobe Target lets you optimize and personalize everywhere customers interact with your brand — your traditional web and mobile touchpoints, but also smart cars, VR/AR applications, soft drink machines, digital assistants, kiosks, gaming consoles, point-of-sale (POS) devices, and other non-traditional touchpoints.
 In a way, this is no longer optional for enterprises because their customers are already connecting with them across multiple channels.

 - How using Target server-side works

 - Fallacies about using it

 You may be surprised to discover that it’s not so complicated.

 You may already be using Target on your web and mobile sites.
 Target makes that easy with a simple deployment along with an intuitive workflow and visual interface for creating experiences.
 When using Target client-side, your visitor’s browser (the client) makes a direct request to Target for the appropriate content to provide for a particular location.
 Target sends back that content, and the client browser renders it.